×

 However, when calculating insurance premiums, insurance providers consider more than just safety features.
 Insurance firms also take into account your risk as a driver (based on your driving background, experience, and demographics) as well as the risk of your car.

-Some cars are less likely to be involved in an accident than others.
-Some cars have higher rollover or crash survival scores.
-Some cars are fitted with safety features that significantly reduce the fatality rate, while others are stripped down and have few safety features.
+Due to the make and features of some cars are less involved in accidents than others.
+And, some other cars, due to the higher rollover or crash survival scores, need to be fitted with safety features to reduce the fatality rate.
 When it comes to assigning rates, insurance firms look at all of this information.
 To measure risk, insurers examine accident data from across the United States.
 The insurer calculates premiums based on the probability of the driver and the car.